Course Description

 UC Riverside:

-General Education: BIO Elective units
+General Education: BIOL Elective units

 UC San Diego: